DanielMunozParedes/SOC/Man in the middle attacks/ARP Spoofing/Readme.md

-Next is the explanation of the ARP Spoofing attack.
-I will be also explaining the ARP proccess because i feel some people misunderstand the correct definition and flow of how thigns works on this networking broadcast process
+before the explanation of the ARP Spoofing attack. we need to understand the ARP proccess because i feel some people misunderstand the correct definition and flow of how thigns works on this networking broadcast process

-MITMA(Man In The Middle Attack)
+MITMA = Man In The Middle Attack

-To begin the understanding of the ARP Spoofing MITMA, we need first to understand the ARP (Address Resolution Protocol).
-I want to give a little background so the later topics will flow thru, so this explanation is meant for myselft and for others that hopeful may find this useful; expect some informal teching stuff since is my way of learn things and so on.
+To begin the understanding of the ARP (Address Resolution Protocol), i want to give a little background so the later topics will flow thru, so this explanation is meant for myselft and for others that hopeful may find this useful; expect some informal teching stuff since is my way of learn things and so on.

 So we need to go straight to the core of this: wehn a device in a LAN needs to "speak" with another device he needs to know its MAC address, but why?